acoli-repo/olia/docs/index.md

 linguistics, natural language processing and the Semantic Web have been developed.

-Via its Sourceforge repository, OLiA provides Annotation Models for **more than 75 different languages** or language stages covering **morphology, morphosyntax, phrase structure syntax, dependency syntax, aspects of semantics, as well as recent extensions to discourse,
+Via its public repository, OLiA provides Annotation Models for **more than 75 different languages** or language stages covering **morphology, morphosyntax, phrase structure syntax, dependency syntax, aspects of semantics, as well as recent extensions to discourse,